cmang/durdraw/README.md

    cd durdraw
 ```

-2: Install using pip:
+2: Install or upgrade using pip:

 ```
-    pip install .
+    pip install --upgrade .
 ```

 Or run the installer: